reverse0x90/edCTF/README.md

 It is *strongly* recommended to change this password.

 ### Docker
-You can run edCTF within a Docker container with the following commands:
+You can run edCTF within a Docker container:
 ```
-docker build -t edctf . \
-  && docker run --restart=unless-stopped -p 80:80 -p 443:443 -d edctf
+./run-docker.bash
 ```
-edCTF can then be accessed at <http://localhost> or <https://localhost>
+Once the script is finished running, the edCTF container should be running and viewable at <http://localhost>.

 ### Local
 You can also install edCTF locally, assuming you're using something similar to Ubuntu or Debian.
 Dependancies that are not listed above are installed with aptitude.